 Adaptations are those differences that appear in a subset of individuals of a plant or animal species that turn out to improve their survival chances in a specific environment.
-Those individuals therefore tend to produce successful offspring for that environment.
+Those individuals, therefore, tend to produce more successful offspring for that environment.
 These changes may be physical or behavioral, or both.
-Adaptation is the essence of survival and evolution.
+Plant and animal adaptations are the essence of survival and evolution.
 All living species of plants and animals have adapted over time in response to conditions.

 A trait must be used to be considered an adaptation.
 Leftover features from an earlier adaptation sometimes are seen and are considered "vestigial" traits.
 If they do not contribute to survival, such traits will disappear in the species over time, because they either don't matter or have become detrimental.

 Another way in which animals adapt is through behavioral adaptation, in which a changed behavior contributes to improved survival and is handed down to offspring of the survivors.

 Examples of physical adaptations are evident in the organs of animals; natural selection does not retain superfluous organs.
 One example of adaptation is the lungs of mammals being adapted explicitly for breathing on dry land, while fish have gills adapted for breathing in water; these two types of organs are not interchangeable.
 An example of behavioral adaptation is seen in domesticated animals (such as dogs, horses, or dairy cows) that allowed them to take advantage of beneficial associations with humans.